-According to Au7o's analysis of 0+ owner reports, the 1993 Cadillac Fleetwood has 2 documented known issues.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 1993 Cadillac Fleetwood has 2 documented known issues.
 No issues are rated critical, indicating generally reliable ownership.
 Across all issues, repair costs range from $300 to $1,500.
 DIY maintenance guides at au7o.io.

 On the 1993-1996 Cadillac Fleetwood, the rear self-leveling air springs crack and leak, causing the rear of the vehicle to sag.
 The compressor then runs excessively to compensate and eventually burns out.
 The rubber air springs deteriorate from age, ozone exposure, and road salt.
 This is a common issue on all full-size GM vehicles of this era with the air leveling option.